JonathanGrossmanITC/first_steps_info/README.md

 ### Course Intro

-This First Steps program is designed to prepare you for [ITC's fullstack web development program](https://www.itc.tech) where you can enter Israel's hi-tech industry.
-In this program, you prepare by learning the basics of frontend development.
-In the fullstack program, you will level up your skills by diving into more advanced frontend topics and learning about backend web development, like building servers, managing databases, and deploying your fullstack web applications live on the web.
+We designed this First Steps program to prepare you for [ITC's fullstack web development program](https://www.itc.tech) where you can enter Israel's hi-tech industry.
+In this First Steps program, you will prepare by learning the basics of frontend development.
+If you continue to the fullstack program, you will level up your skills by diving into more advanced frontend topics and learning about backend web development.
+The backend learning in the fullstack program includes building servers, managing databases, and deploying your fullstack web applications live on the web.
 Those who are planning to apply to [ITC's fullstack web development program](https://www.itc.tech) will showcase the portfolio you build from this course in a short technical interview as part of the fullstack admissions process.

 [ITC's fullstack web development program](https://www.itc.tech) is three months of classroom work following by a two-month internship at a hi-tech company in Israel.
 To help prepare you for industry, in the fullstack program you also will learn how to use Git and Github, develop your soft skills, prepare for technical and non-technical interviews, compete in a hackathon, and more!

+### Zoom Class

+Live classes are held over Zoom.
+If you haven't used Zoom, please create a free Zoom account and practice using it.
+Please know how to share your screen, mute and unmute your microphone, turn your camera on, and use the chat.
+Don't worry, it's easy!

+We will provide you with Zoom links for each lecture.

 ### Course Materials

 For this First Steps program, you will use [Google Classroom](https://classroom.google.com/u/1/c/MjU0NjEyNjE0MDcz) and [Github Classroom](https://classroom.github.com/classrooms/61113157-first-steps-feb-2021) to access course materials.
-For each lecture, we will post in the Google Classroom a package of materials for you hosted on Github Classroom.
-In each materials package will be written materials to remind you what we discussed in lecture and guide you in your self-learning.
-Plus, the package will include the live code that we do in class that day.
+We will post in the Google Classroom course materials for you that are hosted on Github Classroom.
+This material is here to guide you in your self-learning process after the live lessons.

+If you haven't already, please create a [Github Account](https://github.com/).
+It's the most popular code versioning and sharing platform for developers.
+In this course we will use it mainly for sharing materials with you.
+If you attend the fullstack program, you will learn how to work with Github as a developer.

 ### Course Communication